Self Guided Hikes

 And also

-- Stay in local refugios that offer a chance to connect with travelers of a similar spirit.
+• Stay in local refugios that offer a chance to connect with travelers of a similar spirit.

 Optional Extensions:

-- 2 day extension to Perito Moreno Glacier in El Calafate
+• 2 day extension to Perito Moreno Glacier in El Calafate

-- 5 day extension of Argentina - includes Perito Moreno Glacier and hiking to Cerro Torre and Fitz Roy in El Chalten
+• 5 day extension of Argentina—includes Perito Moreno Glacier and hiking to Cerro Torre and Fitz Roy in El Chaltén

 Place

-Torres del Paine is a national park in the Chiliean part of southern patagonia.
-The park is located 70 miles (112 km) south of Puerto Natales and 194 miles (312 km) from Punta Arenas, the larges city in the region and where most travelers arrive into.
-The peaks of the Paine Massif, the center piece of the park, reach up to 9,462 ft (2,884 mt).
-Several different species of wildlife can be found in Torres del Paine including Guanaco, Rheas (a large ostrich like bird), South Andean Deer and Foxes.
-The weather is unpredictable and its often possible to experience four seasons in a single day.
+Torres del Paine is a national park in the Chilean part of southern Patagonia.
+The park is located 70 miles (112 km) south of Puerto Natales and 194 miles (312 km) from Punta Arenas, the largest city in the region and where most travelers arrive.
+The peaks of the Paine Massif, the centerpiece of the park, reach up to 9,462 feet (2,884 meters).
+Exploring this remote region will bring you into the heart of Chilean’s unique biome, a mix of Magellanic subpolar forests, Patagonian steppe and Pre-Andean shrubland.
+The region is also the lair of a large set of mammals like guanacos, rheas(a large ostrich-like bird), south Andean deer and foxes, and big birds such as the Andean condor.
+The weather is unpredictable and it’s often possible to experience four seasons in a single day.
 Especially remarkable is when snow that is produced above the mountains is pushed down to lower altitude, where the temperature is warm enough for a t-shirt.
 Quite a rare experience.

 Itinerary